-Using the images, we obtained a time series of the sediment front position (Figure S1 of the supplemental info).
-This was done automatically by thresholding a differenced image between the current time and a reference time where no deposit was

-- 15 present, isolating pixels within the delta deposit.
+Using the images, we obtained a time series of the sediment front position (Fig. S1 of the Supplement).
+This was done automatically by thresholding a differenced image between the current time and a reference time where no deposit was present, isolating pixels within the delta deposit.
 We then extracted the boundary of the binarized delta deposit, and identified the pixels corresponding to the sediment front.
-We averaged the positions of the sediment front pixels in the center 2-3 cm of each branch, and projected the position onto a line that was parallel to each branch, with the origin at the branch entrance.
-We defined the start of the progradation phase as the time at which the sediment fronts reached the bifurcation point, and the start of the transitional phase as the time at which the first sediment front reached the downstream weir. - 20 We used a laser sheet system to measure the topography of the experiment with 1 mm horizontal resolution and submillimeter vertical accuracy.
+We averaged the positions of the sediment front pixels in the central 2-3 cm of each branch and projected the position onto a line that was parallel to each branch, with the origin at the branch entrance.
+We defined the start of the progradation phase as the time at which the sediment fronts reached the bifurcation point and the start of the transitional phase as the time at which the first sediment front reached the downstream weir.

+We used a laser sheet system to measure the topography of the experiment with 1 mm horizontal resolution and submillimeter vertical accuracy.
 We turned off the experiment periodically to measure the bed surface topography.
 Immediately before turning off the experiment, we also measured the water surface elevation.
-This was done by introducing a slurry of water and titanium dioxide from upstream, which turned the water opaque, allowing the scanner to measure the water surface.
-We obtained the depth by subtracting the bed scan from the water surface scan.
-Fig. 2 shows a comparison between the qualitative pattern obtained by computing C from overhead images and the quantitative measure of depth obtained from scans.
-The approximate time interval between scans was 2 hours, whereas the time interval between images is 30 seconds.
+This was done by introducing a slurry of water and titanium dioxide from upstream, which